Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 There were many owners, name changes, remodels, bankruptcies, closings, openings, and mob dealings throughout the years.
 The history of this resort reads like the 'who's who' in the underground world.
 During this 'history', the 19-story tower and a performing arts center were added in 1972.

 The new Aladdin mega-resort opened August 17, 2000, but the troubles didn't stop.
-Another bankruptcy, and much legal mumbo-jumbo led to it's sale to the Planet Hollywood folks, who "planetized" the whole resort in 2007 (we'll see how long PH lasts).
+Another bankruptcy, and much legal mumbo-jumbo led to its sale to the Planet Hollywood folks, who "planetized" the whole resort in 2007 (we'll see how long PH lasts).

 See all the Vegas Implosions here